duerreggernethchie/cost-analyzer-ilv/_posts/2020-11-07-Lessons learned and discussion.md

 I also would also like to highlight the teamwork.
 The course does not only teach me technical skills but also soft skill.
 The idea of having a team realy molded me into a great teamplayer.
 It is embarassing to admit that i am not good at asking for help (maybe because in the environment where i am moving, there is an unbalance give and take)
 Self-reliance is all i know.
 With all the challenges i have encountered in software development,  i have started to ask for help from my team and others and started to exchange ideas on what is best for our project.
-Thank you to Lukas Huber and Michael Erharter my Professors  who are always willing to extend their help to the struggling student like myself.
+Thank you to Lukas Huber and Michael Erharter my Professors  who are always willing to extend their help to the struggling but interested to learn students.

-### Discussion
+### Discussion:

+As almost everything is new to me, it is interesting to know and learn not only the requirements engineering, but also  design and architectural part of developing a software, i find very complicated to understand in the beginning

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------